ubuntu-assist/html-web-page-analyzer/README.md

 ### How to use the application?

-To check and ensure everything works as expected, open a browser window and hit the below url.
+To verify that everything is functioning correctly, open a web browser and visit the following URL:

 ```
 http://localhost:8080
 ```

-You should see a page with a text box prompting for url to be entered.
-Enter the URL and click 'Analyze' as shown below.
+You will encounter a page with a text box where you can enter a URL.
+Input the URL and click 'Analyze' as depicted below.

-The results are shown in a simple tabular fashion which includes below items
+The results are displayed in a straightforward table format, including the following details:

 1. HTML Version
 2. Page title
-3. If the page has a login form or not
+3. Presence of a login form
 4. Total number of different heading types
-5. Total number of links categorized as internal and external links.
-Internal links are the links which contain the same domain as the url queried for and external links are ones which are pointing to a different domain.
+5. Total number of links categorized as internal and external.
+Internal links are those within the same domain as the queried URL, while external links point to different domains.

-6. Paginated information containing different links and if the links are reachable and a simple status message.
-   For example, showing information on what went wrong (error message or http status code) while trying to access the link.
+6. Paginated information listing various links, their reachability status, and any accompanying status messages such as error messages or HTTP status codes encountered during access attempts.

+## Assumptions

+Following are some of the assumptions made during the development.
+1. All the urls will be submitted with http:// or https:// as a prefix.
+2. Latest version of modern browsers are to be supported.
+Behaviour of the application is undefined when old version of browser is used.

+## Design decision

+1. Taking my programming language strengths into consideration I have decided to use Java 8 and coded the sever side and majority of business logic in Java 8
+2. Decided to use simple html, css and javascript to render the results in the browser.
+   Client-side code is only rendering the screens and all the core business logic is served by the server side.
+3. Spring boot framework is one of the most modern framework which offers a lot of out of the box features such as support for REST framework, embedded tomcat-server with minimal set of configuration and annotations and hence this is probably the first choice for server side development.
+4. JSoup is a simple yet powerful library to parse html in java and hence I had no second thoughts using this.
+5. For domain name matching in the url, I found Guava:23.1-jre library quite simple and fits the purpose.
+6. For client side pagination I used a simple pagination.js plugin, its quite simple and easy to use.
+7. For the optional part, I decided to perform pagination of links since performance is quite relevant for this part.
+8. Pagination.js is a simple plug-in that can be used to implement pagination in the client side using jQuery.

 ## Thank you!